You are currently viewing Who is Settlor, Trustee and Beneficiary?

 What exactly do you mean by “Successor Trustees”?

-If you want to be a sole Trustee, be sure you identify at least one ‘Successor Trustee’.
-If the chief trustee is unable to assist, the ‘Successor Trustee’ can take up the responsibility.
-If you are the sole trustee, you should additionally name a ‘Successor Trustee’ so that the trust can continue after the author’s death.
+If you want to be a sole Trustee, identify at least one ‘Successor Trustee’.
+If the chief trustee cannot assist, the ‘Successor Trustee’ can take up the responsibility.
+If you are the sole trustee, you should also name a ‘Successor Trustee’ so the trust can continue after the author’s death.
 If you create a ‘Revocable Trust,’ you will most likely be the sole trustee.

 How Do You Choose Trustees?